 Should you take your toddler to the San Diego Zoo or the Safari Park?
 Discover which one is more fun, accessible & comfortable for your tiny tot…and you carrying all their gear.

 My husband and I have been going to both San Diego Zoo and Safari Park weekly for more than 10 years.
 Read on for more about what we’ve noticed and have been told by parents visiting both places with toddlers.
-NOTE: The Children’s Zoo is closed for renovations through Spring 2022.
-There is also no more petting zoo at San Diego Zoo.

 Why The Zoo’s Better for Toddlers

-The Zoo’s Often More Convenient
+San Diego Zoo’s Often More Convenient than Safari Park

 Let’s face it.
 When you’re dragging around all that toddler gear, ease of access is very important.